evrythng/reactor-rules/README.md

 A reusable Reactor script allowing creation of Thng property updates and actions in response to Thng property updates and actions on Thngs.
-This can be used to automate Thng property updates and values according to simple arithmetic criteria.
+This can be used to automate Thng property updates and values according to simple rules.

 ## How Rules Work

 Rules have two main fields:

-* `when` - the criteria that will activate the rule.
+* `when` - an expression that will return `true` if the rule is to be run.

-* `create` - an array of outputs that will be created when the rule activated.
+* `create` - an expression returning an output object that will be created when the rule is run.
+This can be either an action or a property update.

+The `action` that triggered the script is provided so it can inform the rule and be used to create the output action or property update.

 There are two kinds of rule available with this script:

 **Action Created**

 When an action is created in scope of the project, the outputs include creating other actions or updating the same Thng's properties.
-The `when` condition must be an action type, such as `scans`.

-Example: `when: '_LeftWarehouse'`
+Example: `when: action => action.type === '_LeftWarehouse',`

 **Property Created/Updated**

 When a Thng's properties are created or updated, the outputs include creating actions or updating the same Thng's properties.
-The `when` condition must be a simple expression describing a state of the property value, such as `temperature_celsius > 100`.
-Available operators are '>', '>=', '==', '<', '<=', 'includes', '!=', 'is'.

-Example: `temperature_celsius >= 100`
+Example: `when: (key, value) => key === 'temperature_celsius' && value >= 100`

 ## Installation